Empowering Nottingham Since 1990

 We have undertaken a health and safety review and are looking to appoint an Interim Chief Executive Officer in the coming weeks.

 We acknowledge the need to communicate with our stakeholders and that some misinformation may be circulating.
 We therefore recognise the critical importance of rebuilding trust with all our stakeholders – staff, service users, and the wider community, and we thank you for your support to POW so far.
-Whilst we do this we would kindly ask any people or groups external to POWs core team of staff to refrain from purporting to be representing POW, its services or decision making.

 We are fully committed to taking all necessary actions to ensure transparency, accountability, and sustainable improvement within POW.